 Admin panel

-You can click/unclick ‘hide’ to hide or reveal the Admin panel.
+You can click/unclick ‘hide’ to hide or reveal the Admin panel, where you can perform a variety of task, some of which are detailed below.
+You should have an explore around the admin yourself to see what else you can do.

 In top right-hand corner, click on the ‘Manage’ dropdown list, and select ‘Edit’.
 This is a quick way to get to any section of your page you wish to edit.
 Here are some recommendations for settings to choose for your page:

-Manage Permissions - change ‘profanity blocklist’ to ‘Moderate’ or ‘Strong’.
+Manage Permissions – here you can change settings as to who can see your page, who can post on your page and they can say.
+It’s a good idea to the change ‘profanity blocklist’ to ‘Moderate’ or ‘Strong’.
 If you want to delete a page, this is where you do it (see the last option, at bottom of the page).